 We often recommend staying away from loud and overly-colorful prints but honestly, we just want YOU to be YOU.
 Also, don’t feel like you need to match your outfits.
 It’s OK to match, but many couples choose to coordinate instead, going with clothes colors that look good together.
 And avoid anything too tight or too loose – if you’re uncomfortable in the clothes, it’ll show in the photos!

-5. When Planning an Engagement Session, Think About Who You Are and What Makes You Unique
+5. Think About Who You Are & What Makes You Unique

 What things (clothing, locations, hobbies) make the two of you, well, you?
 How are you when you’re around each other?
 What is important to you?
 Are you like the couple in the photo above and love Star Wars and want to do something themed?
 Are you more classic and love close ups versus far away shots?
 Sit down with your partner and make a list of all must-have photos you want and what you think your style is.
 List everything that is important to you — the ring shots, or the props if you have them.
 Research poses and bring examples if you want!
 Determine the kinds of loving, funny, or silly poses you want with your partner.

 Now, most importantly, make sure to bring lots of energy and enthusiasm to the shoot.
 Get plenty of rest the night before or try to relax during the day if your session is at sunset.
 With more energy you will have a blast and it will show in your photos.
 These are photos you will cherish for generations to come.